mrrusof/mrrusof.github.io/_posts/2016-09-09-do-not-estimate-outloud.markdown

 Conclusion: Robots do not create peer pressure.
 -->

-Peer pressure consists in that the estimates that other members announce are very similar or the same.
+Peer pressure consists in that the majority of estimates that other members announce are the same.
-Peer pressure is difficult to overcome because even when you have reason to stick to a particular estimate, you may still choose the estimate that everyone else announced.
+Peer pressure is difficult to overcome because even when you have reason to stick to a particular estimate, you may still choose the estimate that the majority announced.
 Consider the following experiment.

 _Experiment 4.
 Peer pressure can be more powerful than facts._
-The experiment is by [Solomon Asch](#solomon) (_Experiment I_ in
+The experiment is by [Solomon Asch](#asch) (_Experiment I_ in
 his report).
-He found that for a clear matter of fact, people under peer pressure give inaccurate estimates way more often than when they are not under pressure.
+He found that for a clear matter of fact, people under peer pressure give inaccurate estimates way more often than when they are not under peer pressure.
-He also found that under pressure, the majority of people will eventually give you an innacurate estimate.
+He also found that under peer pressure, the majority of people will eventually give you an inaccurate estimate.
 The experiment is the following.
 The experiment happened in a classroom.
 Each run of the experiment consisted of 18 trials.